+Name:

+• Do you welcome the project development in Taita Taveta?
+Yes No

+Tel:

-Name: Tel: • Do you welcome the project development in Tait Have you filled an Expression of Interest for Job, 9 SME or Supplier? \ /es No Where do you live?
-Taita Taveta County Other Kenya Co ounty/Country y Do you welcome the Project University Education Do you welcome the Project University Plan of some Do you welcome the Project Housing Plan of good • Do you welcome the Project Jobs and SME Creati Do you intend to live in the Town as you work in t List Environmental Factors you would like include achieve a clean and healthy environment for thos • ill enable plan Are there any other factors you would like include the Town is developed? ed in the SEA Repo ort to Protect Environment a
+- Have you filled an Expression of Interest for Job, SME or Supplier?
+Yes No - Where do you live?
+Taita Taveta County Other Kenya County/Country - Do you welcome the Project University Education Plan?
+Yes No - Do you welcome the Project Housing Plan of good housing and sanitation?
+Yes No - Do you welcome the Project Jobs and SME Creation Plan?
+Yes No - Do you intend to live in the Town as you work in the Town?
+Yes No - List Environmental Factors you would like included in the SEA Draft report that will enable plan achieve a clean and healthy environment for those working and living in Town? - Are there any other factors you would like included in the SEA Report to Protect Environment as the Town is developed?